 The 2 stage furnace is considerably quieter, and generates more even heat throughout your home.
 The longer, slower heating cycle eliminates the rapid warming that many people find uncomfortable from single stage furnaces.
 The longer cycle also provides better air filtration because the air cycles through the furnace filter more times in a day.
 Air quality can be improved further if the two-stage furnaces has a humidifier attached.

 This is the unit we recommend for most households, as it provides a perfect balance of increased home comfort, high efficiency operation, low noise levels, and long term value.

 A modulating furnace is the most expensive type of furnace, as it has complicated electronic components embedded in it.
 It runs in very precise increments when heating your home: it starts at 40% heat capacity and increasing by 1% as needed to heat your home.
+Becayse they can manage temperature so precisely in your home, they usually run continuosly at a very low setting.
 This makes the modulating furnace an ideal unit for homes with zoning applications.

 There are many factors to consider when making this important investment that could last you upwards of 20 years.
 If you’re installing a furnace in your ‘forever home’, you might want to spend a bit more money on a modulating or 2-stage furnace.